mlrun/mlrun/docs/serving/custom-model-serving-class.md

 and aggregate the result), multi-armed-bandit, etc.

 You can use a pre-defined Router class, or write your own custom router.
-Routera can route to models on the same function or access models on a separate function.
+Routers can route to models on the same function or access models on a separate function.

 To specify the topology, router class and class args use `.set_topology()` with your function.